MerginMaps/mobile-sdk/README.md

 To publish new image of lutraconsulting/input-sdk on docker-hub, run build&publish script.
 The resulting image contains SDK for building Input app for armeabi-v7a and arm64-v8a architectures.

-Tagging: qt-X-Y, where X is QT's version and Y is incremental number for that QT version, e.g. qt-5.13.0-1
+Tagging: android-X, X is incremental number, e.g. android-1

 Contains:
   - Android-NDK